Uranium dioxide: Production

 This reaction plays an important part in the creation of nuclear fuel through nuclear reprocessing and uranium enrichment.

 Chemistry

 Structure

 The solid is isostructural with (has the same structure as) fluorite (calcium fluoride), where each U is surrounded by eight O nearest neighbors in a cubic arrangement.
 In addition, the dioxides of cerium, thorium, and the transuranic elements from neptunium through californium have the same structures.
 No other elemental dioxides have the fluorite structure.
 Upon melting, the measured average U-O coordination reduces from 8 in the crystalline solid (UO8 cubes), down to 6.7±0.5 (at 3270 K) in the melt.
 Models consistent with these measurements show the melt to consist mainly of UO6 and UO7 polyhedral units, where roughly 2/3 of the connections between polyhedra are corner sharing and 1/3 are edge sharing.

 Oxidation

-Uranium dioxide is oxidized in contact with oxygen to the triuranium octaoxide.
+Uranium dioxide is oxidized in contact with oxygen to form triuranium octoxide: